python-ldap/python-ldap/Doc/faq.rst

 **Q**: Does it work with Windows 32?

-    **A**: You can find links to pre-compiled packages for Win32 on the :ref:`Download information` page.
+    **A**: Yes.
+You can find links to unofficial pre-compiled packages for Windows on the :ref:`installing` page.

 **Q**: Can python-ldap be built against OpenLDAP 2.3 libs or older?

-    **A**: No, for recent python-ldap 2.4.x the OpenLDAP 2.4 client libs or newer are required.
+    **A**: No.
+    The needed minimal version of OpenLDAP is documented in :ref:`build prerequisites`.
     Patched builds of python-ldap linked to older libs are not supported by the python-ldap project.